-We encourage you to create a recovery drive as soon as you install Windows 10 on a new PC.
-It can be a lifesaver when Windows 10 stops working and you cannot use your apps or access your files.
+We encourage you to create a recovery drive as soon as you install Windows 10 on a computer or as soon as you buy a new PC.
+It can be a lifesaver when Windows 10 stops working, and you cannot use your apps or access your files.
 What exactly can you do with it?
 How can it help you in your hour of need?
-It gives you tools and options to reset, restore or tinker with Windows 10 to bring it back to life.
-Here are the seven things you can do with a Windows 10 recovery drive:
+It gives you tools and options to reset, restore, and tinker with Windows 10 to bring it back to life.
+Here are the things you can do with a Windows 10 recovery USB drive:

-To take advantage of the recovery USB drive, you first have to boot your system from the drive that you created.
+To take advantage of the Windows 10 recovery USB drive, you first have to boot your system from the drive you created.
 Insert the recovery USB drive into your PC and make sure that it boots from it during the next restart.
-When loaded, the recovery drive first shows the options for keyboard layout that you want to use.
-Find the language that you want to use for typing in the recovery environment, and click or tap on its name.
-If your keyboard layout is not shown on this first screen, go "See more keyboard layouts."
-For most people, the "US" layout works well, even if they are not English speakers.
+When loaded, the recovery drive first shows the options for the keyboard layout that you prefer using.
+Find the language you want to use for typing in the recovery environment, and click or tap on its name.
+If your keyboard layout is not shown on this first screen, go “See more keyboard layouts.”
+For most people, the “US” layout works well, even if they are not English speakers.

-The tool is started, and we are ready to recover Windows 10.
-Next, let's see all the things you can do the recovery drive:
+The tool is started, and we are ready to restore Windows 10 from the USB stick or perform other recovery tasks.
+So, let’s see all the things you can do with the Windows 10 recovery USB drive:

 The reset of Windows 10 deletes all your personal files and settings from the computer.
 There are two reasons to run the reset:

 - You want to get rid of all your files and changes to the settings in Windows 10.
 This is recommended as a drastic way to start fresh.
-It can improve the performance of Windows 10 if you have accumulated many system changes and your computer got slower.
+It can improve the performance of Windows 10 if you have accumulated many system changes and your computer has gotten slower.

-- You want to give your computer to someone else, and you want to protect your privacy.
+- You want to give your computer to someone else, while protecting your privacy.
 When performing the reset, your personal data and settings are not made available together with the PC.

-On the Troubleshoot screen, choose "Recover from a drive."
+On the “Choose an option” screen, choose “Recover from a drive.”

 You are given two reset options: